Jigsaw-Code/outline-app-maker/README.md

 # Outline App Maker

+A command-line tool for creating native Android and iOS applications that wrap your website with censorship-circumvention added.

 ## Getting Started

 To verify that your system has the necessary dependencies to generate your web wrapper project, run the web wrapper doctor: